 - Clean objects that you handle frequently with disinfectants.

-- About masks.
-Wear a surgical mask if you are sick so you don’t spread your germs.
-If you are not sick, you usually do not need to wear a mask.
-If you are healthy and caring for a sick person with a suspected coronavirus infection, an N95 mask will protect you much better than a surgical mask, which gives very limited protection.
+- To protect yourself with a mask: If you are caring for a sick person with a suspected coronavirus infection, an N95 mask will protect you much better than a surgical mask, which gives very limited protection.
 To use an N95 properly:

 - Clean your hands with an alcohol-based hand rub or soap and water, then cover your mouth and nose with the mask, making sure there are no gaps between your face and the mask.

 - Do not touch the mask while wearing it, and replace it with a new one if it becomes damp.

-- When working with sick people, it is best not to use a cloth over your face instead of a mask.
+- When working with sick people, it is best not to use a simple cloth instead of a mask.
 The cloth will get damp from your breath, making it easier for the contagious droplets from outside to pass to you.